phalcon/documentation/docs/db-models.md

 }
 ```

-The query builder exposes the same query through `getQuery()`, so joins are covered as well:
+The query builder has its own `Phalcon\Mvc\Model\Query\Builder::setResultsetRowClass()`.
+It stores the class and forwards it to the query returned by `getQuery()`, so column selections and joins built through the builder are covered as well:

 ```php
 <?php